-A better approach to the checkbox problem is to use a "fieldset" tag, and then create a "legend" for the fieldset.
+The best approach to the checkbox or radio button problem is to include them in a "fieldset" tag, and then create a "legend" for the fieldset.
 A fieldset tag allows the designer to treat several different input fields as a group, with a shared description.
-(Again, see the AccessWorld® article Getting Your Forms in Shape for details.)
+This way, the overall question gets automatically announced by the screen reader.

 Testing Your Form